hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 - What if there are errors?
 - What settings?
 - What do you do on the vehicle - click the button on the GPS?
+- Confirm pairing and connection are synonymous

 -->

+QGC-Gov can be used to securely _pair_ ground and air communication modules so they are able to connect and exchange data.
+Multiple vehicles can be paired to the ground station and users can then choose which vehicle(s) to connect.

+> **Note:** QGC-Gov can theoretically connect to up to 254 vehicles at a time (this is maximum supported by RAS-A).
+> However the actual number depends on the communication modules used, and is practically limited by how many vehicles a pilot can safely control.

+## Pair a Vehicle

 Vehicles must be paired to the ground station before they can be connected.